jo3stevens/ACServerManager/README.md

 nvm install 6.9.4
 ```
 ## Install PM2
 To install PM2, follow the installation guide on its GitHub page [here](https://github.com/Unitech/pm2).
-You may need sudo / root access.
+Please install PM2 on the same account you run your Assetto Corsa Server.

 ## Install ACServerManager
 Create a directory called 'acmanager', cd into that directory and run this command to download the latest version: